Below is a list of the more Frequently Asked Questions pre and post cochlear implants kindly provided to us by Cochlear®

 How can I listen to in-flight music or watch a movie?

 There are many ways to access a plane’s audio system.
 One option is the TV HiFi Cable.
 This connects directly to your sound processor and has surge protection.
 (See your processor’s user manual for information about connecting the TV HiFi Cable to your processor.)

 Please contact your airline to ask about connecting to their entertainment system, as you may need to purchase an adapter from an electronics supplier if their system uses a 2 or 3 prong socket.
-Before travelling, speak to your clinician about the various options for microphone mixing to guarantee the best sound quality for your personal listening requirements.
+Before traveling, speak to your clinician about the various options for microphone mixing to guarantee the best sound quality for your personal listening requirements.

 What if I'm moving to a different location to live?

-If you’re moving, make sure you put Cochlear on your list of companies to inform of your new address.
+If you’re moving, make sure you put Cochlear on your list of companies to inform you of your new address.

 We need your current details in case we need to contact you.
-It’s important to register in your new location (you can do this by finding a relevant clinic near you, especially if you move interstate or internationally, so that we can continue to support you with service and repairs.
+It’s important to register in your new location (you can do this by finding a relevant clinic near you, especially if you move interstate or internationally so that we can continue to support you with service and repairs.

 For the first few months after your Cochlear system has been switched on, you’ll be busy listening and interpreting a world of new sounds around you.
 When you’re ready to start, there are steps you can take to improve your ability to use the phone.